PixelViewer Installation and Upgrade Guide

 Installation

 PixelViewer is built as portable package.
-You can just unzip the package and run PixelViewer executable directly without installing .NET Runtime.
+You can just unzip the package and run PixelViewer executable directly.

 PixelViewer is no longer maintained for Windows 7/8/8.1, so it may not run properly on Windows 7/8/8.1.